-Mort and Matthias then exchange the familiar look of two men who had squared off in this way more times than they could count.
+Mort and Matthias then exchanged the familiar look of two men who had squared off in this way more times than they could count.

 “I just want you to think about it.
 The path you will be choosing to undertake will be fraught.. you will be starting the war anew.
-If you are truly committed, I won’t get in your way — beyond offering you the reason you sometimes fail to observe.”
+If you are truly committed, I won’t get in your way — beyond offering you my special reason, from time to time, that you sometimes fail to observe.”
 Mort smirked now.
 He continued.

 “We made it this far together, and without you I could never have pulled this team together, gathered the right resources to create this, to make this break-”

 The machine generated relatively simple activations of synapses in the subject’s mind.
 The key was their locations in the brain stem.
-The breakthrough had been in an understanding of the nature of specific places in the brain, where ancestry was concerned.
-There was tremendous untapped potential in the neurons of these area of the brain.
-The potential lay within the speciously collective nature of our human consciousness.
-Some ancients had called it ‘the collective unconscious,’ the World-Mind, the Tree of Life, or simply God.
+The breakthrough had come in the discovery of the nature of specific places in the brain, where ancestry was concerned.
+Through increasing knowledge combined with advanced machinery, the untapped neural potentiality within the stem became, for lack of a better word, tapped.
+A collective network of stored genetic information there, previously speciously theorized by minorities in the scientific community, came into play under the beaming glare of the machine’s animation.
+Some ancients called it ‘the collective unconscious.’
+The World-Mind.
+The Tree of Life.
+Or, simply God.

 Despite the many advancements in robotics, processing power, and machine learning over the years, the machine itself was merely ‘virtual’ intelligence.
 The device was designed to read this very long and very deep mental map of universal human experience, in the brain’s very tissue.
 It read the subjects’ mindspaces in this way through sheer computational efforts.
 Each individual, despite having the same map, must be translated from each individual’s uniquely fitted language, in the brain and its tissue, specific to the individual’s DNA.

 The supercomputer within the device Mort and his colleagues had developed used the subject’s thoughts to the end of breaking down this complex and universally collective mindspace into decipherable sub-components.
 The memories, the experiences and the practically endless repository of conscious and unconscious remnants of the homo sapien universe were all here, ready to be uncovered and made comprehensible — all to the effect of creating a vision.
 The visions experienced by ‘the user’ of the device were practically instantaneous, a dream sequence to the tune of a single soul along the chain.
-As a result of these mental super-computations, a sole life course could theoretically be tapped for viewing in this way.
+As a result of these mental super-computations, a sole life course, in its entirety, from the beginning blink of consciousness to the ending snap of darkness – could theoretically be tapped for viewing in this way.
 It was not yet clear the nature of the view, or how much further the technology could go in accessing these ancestral memories.
-Such answers, up to this point, were left unanswered.
+Such answers, up to this point in the active experimentations, were left unanswered.

-Matthias considered the immensity of the undertaking.
+Matthias considered with uncontainable glee the immensity of his undertaking.
 If he succeeded, he could change the world.
 If he failed in his way, he would have still succeeded in discovering first-hand the most prodigiously reality-shattering biography in human history, and the truth of His power, in the flesh.